eleeld/Spot-Height-Extractor-Plugin/README.md

 #### Choosing the right Neighbourhood size

-<p>This algorithm uses circular neighbourhoods and determines the cell containing the highest value within each one across the elevation model"
+<p>This algorithm uses circular neighbourhoods and determines the cell containing the highest value within each one across the elevation model</p>
 <b>Tool Tip:</b> The size must be an odd integer and represent the length of one of moving window edges in cells.
 The larger the neighbourhood size, the longer the process will run.
 It is recommended to start with a low number, e.g. 25 or less.

+<br></br>

 <div class='code'>
 <pre>